Reviews from your customers can provide valuable feedback for your business. You can reply to reviews, which can help build customer trust.

 - On your Android phone or tablet, open the Google Maps app or use Google Search .

-- Google Maps: In the top right, tap Account Circle Your Business Profile.
+- Google Maps: At the top right, tap Account Circle Your Business Profile.

 - Tap Reviews.